Chapter 14: Long Live the King – 152 AK, Early Autumn to 153 AK, Summer

 Everyone told him the feeling would pass, that the grief would become bearable, that it just required time.
 He sent them away.

-He had not prayed for a long time but did now.
+He’d not prayed for years.
 “Father, forgive me.
-I have forsaken you.
-Help me, I am drowning in guilt.
+I’ve forsaken you.
+Help me, I drown in guilt.
 Sycophants surround me.
 Who can I trust?
-Show me, in Joshua’s name, I pray.”
+Show me, in J’shua’s name, I pray.”

-He felt the pressure lift some, told the porter he did not want to be disturbed, and slept until the following day.
+He felt the pressure lift some, told the herald he didn’t want to be disturbed, and slept until the following day.

-Six weeks later, Sagen was crowned king of Freislicht at High Castle.
-He was still numb but made a good show of it for the benefit of his people and the nobles.
+Six weeks later, Sagen was crowned king of Freislicht at the capitol.
+He was still numb, but performed every ceremony, met with the nobles, and waved in every parade for the benefit of his people.

-He was glad Geleib was by his side.
+He was glad Gaelib was by his side.

-King Sagen had thought he could just imitate his father but there was still so much to learn.
-As King Edal had, he retained Geleib as his Steward.
+King Sagen had thought he could just imitate his father, but there was still so much to learn.
+As King Edal had, he retained Gaelib as his Steward.
 He was Sagen’s closest advisor and spoke frankly to him.
 His other friends fawned over him.

 I can’t bear it.

 Over the following weeks, the new king reserved less and less time for those friends.
-Steward Melazera had him study every day, as well as practicing with sword and horse.
+In addition to his royal duties, Steward Melazera had him study every day, as well as practicing with sword and horse.

 Sagen was so busy he almost forgot his grief.
-It always came back with the cold and dark of night, only for Geleib to rescue him each morning with another day’s rigorous schedule.
+It always came back with the cold and dark of night, only for Gaelib to rescue him each morning with another day’s rigorous schedule.

 He re-engaged his old friends in casual surroundings, giving them opportunities to prove their integrity.
 He watched for examples of responsibility, perseverance, and wisdom.
 In public, he sought for kindness and grace.
 And he observed their interactions with Melazera.
-When alone with one, he knowingly said something unwise to see if they would correct him.
+When alone with one, he knowingly stated something unwise to see if they’d correct him.

 Slowly, he built a mental catalog of those he might be able to trust, those who had sold themselves to one master or another, and those in between.